ceford/cefjdemos-data-jdm-help/articles/en/fields/fields.md

 ## Quick Tips

-If you want to know how to use fields: [Managing Custom Fields](https://docs.joomla.org/J3.x:Adding_custom_fields/en "J3.x:Adding custom fields/en").
+If you want to know how to use fields: